docsforadobe/after-effects-scripting-guide/docs/other/textdocument.rst

 **Description**

-The text layer's kerning option.
+The Text layer's kerning option.

+Returns zero for ``AutoKernType.METRIC_KERN`` and ``AutoKernType.OPTICAL_KERN``.

+Setting this value will also set ``AutoKernType.NO_AUTO_KERN`` to true across the affected characters.

 .. warning::
-   This value only reflects the first character in the text layer at the current time.
+   This value only reflects the first character in the Text layer.
-   If you change this value, it resets all characters in the text layer to the specified setting.
+   If you change this value, it will set all characters in the Text layer to the specified setting.

 **Type**